 Actions for the estuary-wetland complex focussed more on kōrero with landowners about the new wetland rules and the removal of barriers such as flap-gates to help the salt marsh regenerate.

 The group reflected on their great work over kai and a cuppa, and the idea of a beautiful, flourishing catchment with healthy wai and healthy whenua that is recognised as a destination to visit.

-Around 20 community members attended the hui, where outcomes from the work done since the last community hui were presented and the role and benefits of a catchment management plan were shared.
+Around 20 community members attended the hui, where outcomes from the work done since the last community hui were presented and the role and benefits of a catchment action plan were shared.

 Associate Professor Marc Schellenberg of the University of Otago presented a summary of results from monitoring of water quality, ecological health, and scientific research undertaken in recent years.
 This included a first glimpse of the real-time water quality measurements taken from River Watch wakas which people found very interesting.

 The first workshop session then posed four questions about the Te Hakapupu catchment to those present.
 The questions covered what was special and important about the catchment, what issues or challenges it faced, what is important for management of the catchment, and finally, what the group thought the catchment should be like for future generations.

 A wide range of themes emerged covering good water quality and healthy ecosystems, along with access and enjoyment of the unique aesthetics of the catchment’s waterways and its four peaks.
 Farming and forestry practices that complimented these themes were also discussed, as well as the importance of the overall link between healthy land and water, healthy people, and healthy connected communities.